Skip to main content

 Elite Prosthetic Dentistry is conveniently located near Spring Valley, DC.

 Spring Valley patients drive east on Massachusetts Avenue to our Friendship Heights office at 4400 Jenifer Street NW, Suite 220.
-Free parking is available in the building.
+On-site parking is available in the building.

 Address: